Vlad-Hash25/Vlad-Hash25/README.md

 ----

 "Don't tell me that something is impossible, as you'll give me all the more reason not to do it."
+"Don't say that a process can't be any more automated, I'll waste time failing to prove you wrong."

 ### Interests / Hobbies
   * Systems Administration